-We will prepare you for employment in robotic and autonomous systems, related industries, and equip you to pursue further research into intelligent robotics.
+We'll prepare you for employment in the robotics and autonomous systems field as well as related industries, and equip you with the knowledge required to pursue further research into intelligent robotics.

-This project will immerse you in a life like scenario; a group of engineers developing a large scale multiple robotic system.
+This project will immerse you in a life like scenario: a group of engineers developing a large scale multi-robot system.
 As a group you will design, construct and implement the control of a robotic system.
 You'll gain practical experience of project management and team skills.
-The system you design will include both software (such as individual and collective robotic control, and low-level programming) and hardware (such as hardware design or customisation) components.
-The project will culminate in the design and realisation of a multiple robotic system that will undergo various test scenarios in the robotics laboratory.
+The system you design will include both software (such as individual and collective robotic control, and low-level embedded programming) and hardware (such as 3D printed and laser cut parts, and off-the-shelf robot components).
+The project will produce a multiple-robot system that will be tested and evaluated on a challenging task requiring autonomous robotic control and coordination in the robotics laboratory.

 For the project you will typically be working in a group of four to six students.
 You'll be assigned a target system to design, be given a budget, and then prepare the design presentation that your group will follow.
 Working together, you'll develop detailed system specifications and establish initial prototypes.